supertree-toolkit/stk/doc/gui.rst

 ***

 Safe Taxonomic Reduction identifies possible problem taxa in the dataset.
 These may cause instabilities in the supertree analysis.
+The output files from STR are (Fig. :num:`#img-stk-str`):
+ * Subs files for deletion and replacement of appropriate taxa (optional)
+ * A text file containing the STR output.
+This contains lists of taxa in the A, B, C, D, and E categories.
+Note that this file can be very large for datasets containing hundreds of taxa.

 .. note:: This can take a long time for even small datasets.
 For anything over 100 taxa use the command line interface.